intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 ### pre-process stages

 We describe the necessary files that need to be executed for producing the official results of the proposed ONZSL algorithm.
-These steps concern the full examined test set, while the proposed algorithm can be applied to each one arrived test instance.
+These steps concern the full examined test set, while the proposed algorithm can be applied to each one arrived test instance

 - **obtain_text_embeddings.py** 🠊 this script computes the embeddings of the *input text files* and saves them into corresponding pickles with the bioBERT embeddings at a sentence-level.
 The context of each pickle is a Series object, whose each item is a list with **p** Numpy arrays of dimension (768,) (total size: 1.58 GB)

 - **calculate_similarities.py** 🠊 based on the pickles that are created from the above script, we compute the Cosine similarity scores of each sentence per different abstract with either the top-100 most frequent novel labels (choice == 1) or the existing known labels per instance (choice == 2).
 The produced 5 .pickles per case are equal in total to 6.75 GB and 213 MB, respectively

-- **add_noisy_labels.py** 🠊 the process under which the noisy_labels_70percent.pickle file is produced
+- **add_noisy_labels.py** 🠊 the process under which the **noisy_labels_70percent.pickle** file is produced

 ### on-the-fly baseline

 - **NN_baseline proprocess.py** 🠊 this script creates the appropriate .pickle files per examined input .pickle (batch) where each instance corresponds to one dictionary structure (dictA):
   * dictA: keys -> instanceX (e.g. 'instance0'), value: another dictionary structure (dictX)
   * dictX: keys -> investigated labels (top100 labels e.g. 'Flexural Strength'), value: a list with i) the Manhattan distance (~1.5GB) or ii) the corresponding cosine similarity   (~2.3 GB) from the bioBERT embedding of each instance's sentence and the specific label (length of list is equal to  **p** which depends on sentence's length)

 - **NN_summary.py** 🠊 given the path with the .pickles created by the above script, we concatenate the necessary information (decisions, best 3 scores) into a common .pickle per different distance function for the whole examined test set.
 The 'best 3 scores' values are not exploited further into this work